Anyway Gang

-Anyway Gang is a Canadian rock band consisting of Sam Roberts, Chris Murphy (from Sloan), Menno Versteeg (from Hollerado), and Dave Monks (from Tokyo Police Club).
-The group formed in the summer of 2018 and released their debut single, "Big Night" in September 2019.
+Anyway Gang is a Canadian indie rock supergroup consisting of Sam Roberts, Chris Murphy (from Sloan), Menno Versteeg (from Hollerado), and Dave Monks (from Tokyo Police Club).

+History

+Anyway Gang formed in the summer of 2018 and released their debut single, "Big Night" in September 2019.
 Their debut album, Anyway Gang, was released on November 29, 2019, on Royal Mountain Records.
 Their second album, Still Anyways, was released in June of 2022.